Social Medicine / Natural Apitherapy Research Center

 Comb Honey, Raw Honey for social Medicine / natural Apitherapy - introduction

 Surely, most of you are aquainted with culinary delights of honey - at least of common extracted honey.
-But the real honey specialities are comb in the comb or comb honey and raw honey: they are the best prophylactic against a cold.
+But the real honey specialities are comb in the comb or honey comb and raw honey: they are the best prophylactic against a cold.
 Eating honey during engagement was considered in former times to be useful in order to have strong and well shaped children later.

 Honey is known at least for 12.000 years.
 Especially in Egypt a honey culture was widespread.
 Honey was used for ritual and medical purposes.
 From Greece we know by Hippokrates about 300 diferent honey remedies.